 How long does it take for vitamins to work?

 When taking vitamins and supplements, it's important to remember that they're not a magic pill—they take time to work, and for your body to react to the ingredients.
-You can't strengthen your immune system by eating an orange, or rid yourself of depression by taking vitamin D, but you can in time by taking a good supplement.
+You can't strengthen your immune system by eating an orange, or rid yourself of low mood by taking vitamin D, but you can in time by taking a good supplement.

 Likewise, if you're trying to increase your energy levels or improve focus during the day by taking energy boosters like caffeine or ginseng root extract (which can be found in some supplements), understand that these effects won't last all day long—and may even cause side effects like jitters depending on how much you take.